Saudi Arabia likely to extend additional supply cuts to Q1 2024 - Energy Aspects

 PHOTO

-SINGAPORE - World's top exporter Saudi Arabia is expected to extend its additional voluntary supply cuts to at least the first quarter, if not the first half of 2024, Amrita Sen, co-founder of consultancy Energy Aspects said on Wednesday.
+SINGAPORE - The world's top oil exporter, Saudi Arabia, is expected to extend its additional voluntary supply cuts to at least the first quarter, if not the first half of 2024, Amrita Sen, co-founder of consultancy Energy Aspects said on Wednesday.

-Current oil prices are not low enough to push the Organization of the Petroleum Exporting Countries and their allies, known as OPEC+, to deepen supply cuts in 2024, she said at the FT Asia Commodities Summit.
+Current oil prices are not low enough to push the Organization of the Petroleum Exporting Countries and their allies, known as OPEC+, to deepen supply cuts in 2024, she said, adding that market fundamentals are not weak enough to warrant that.

 The next OPEC+ ministerial meeting will be held on Nov.
-26 to discuss market outlook.
+26 to discuss the market outlook.

-Brent prices are holding at just above $82 a barrel, depressed by concerns about economic growth and demand, despite support from supply cuts by OPEC and its allies and conflict in the Middle East.
+Brent prices slipped just under $82 a barrel on Wednesday, depressed by concerns about economic growth and demand, despite support from supply cuts by OPEC and its allies and conflict in the Middle East.

+The International Energy Agency (IEA) on Tuesday raised its oil demand growth forecasts for this year and next despite slower economic growth in nearly all major economies.

 Washington has lifted sanctions on Venezuela, which is expected to improve heavy oil supplies to the U.S. and Europe at the expense of China, while oil from Russia and Iran continued to be exported despite sanctions.

-"The problem still remains the underlying dichotomy with U.S. policies," Sen said.
+"The problem still remains the underlying dichotomy with U.S. policies," Sen said at the FT Asia Commodities Summit in Singapore.

 "They do want to reduce revenues for Russia without disrupting flows."